-Lucky for you, we have answers!
-We’ll examine typical HVAC training courses you’ll find at trade schools and community colleges.
+In this article, we’ll examine typical HVAC training courses you’ll find at trade schools and community colleges.
 We’ll also cover program length, what you’ll learn, class formats, and more.

-You might finish reading this article knowing HVAC is the right career for you—and in that case, we can help you find local training today.
+You might finish reading this article knowing HVAC is the right career for you — and in that case, we can help you find local training today.

 How Long Are HVAC Training Programs?

-Prerequisites To HVAC Training
+Prerequisites to HVAC Training

-Your HVAC program will do more than teach you a couple of fix-it tricks.
-In fact, HVAC training is designed to prepare you to understand the technology behind the industry and equipment.
+HVAC training is designed to prepare you to understand the technology behind the industry and equipment.
 Both residential and commercial work will be covered.

 Your core HVAC training topics may look nearly identical to these: